 4. Money is the most needed donation in the long run.
 I am a fan of the Central Texas Food Bank (centraltexasfoodbank.org/) and The Salvation Army (salvationarmyusa.org/) as both are reputable and can allocate the funds across the affected areas and the latter can also help Louisiana as they are now getting the storm.

 5. Many people are now without homes or shelter.
 They will need financial assistance to help rebuild their lives.
 The lucky ones will only need to give Ace Roofing Company or some other company a call to repair the damage to their home.
+Others may still have a home to go back to, but it will require massie structural repairs due to the water damage sustained, and so they will need to reach out to a company that handles Water Damage and Roofing of Lakeway, TX, or similar.
 Many more are now having to start all over again.
 Donations towards the megashelters can help sustain them for as long as they need to rebuild their lives, so they are requested.

 SO.
 We are not in Houston.
 We are still collecting list below and will drive everything most likely to a closer donation drop off location as 7,000 – 10,000 evacuees are coming to Austin over the next few days.
 We will go to Houston after a family trip we have long had scheduled for next week and help with the clean up and rebuilding efforts as that is where the bulk of the help will be needed.
 The last thing we wanted to do was to cause issues by our trying to help.